lea4nier/cart253/projects/project2/FINAL-PROJECT-2/README.md

 "Alice's Adventure in Wonderland" by Lewis Carroll, published 1893.
 I have used many quotes from the book in my game, and it was my primary source of inspiration.
+Since “Alice’s Adventures in Wonderland” falls within this timeframe, the text itself is no longer subject to copyright restrictions.
+This means that anyone is free to reproduce or adapt the story without seeking permission or paying royalties.

 Music: